isomerpages/ura-lkywcp/resources/news/_posts/2020-01-21-special-lecture.md

 | **Date** | **Venue** |
 | 16 March 2020<br>Monday<br>1400 - 1730 | Andaz Singapore<br>Level 3<br>The Glasshouse |

+#### **Media Conference**

+The 2020 Prize Laureate will be announced at a dedicated Media Conference.
+Join us as we unveil the latest winner of the Lee Kuan Yew World City Prize.

 #### **10th Anniversary Special Lecture**

 To commemorate the 10th anniversary of the Prize in 2020, a Special Lecture will be held in conjunction with the Media Conference to announce the 2020 Prize Laureate.
 Based on the theme of ***"Beyond excellence: exemplary cities that continue to transform themselves"***, the past Prize Laureates will speak on their cities' ongoing urban initiatives and achievements since winning the Prize.